 There are many different kinds of rashes out there.
 Some are mild and some are potentially life threatening.
 Here, we’ll take a look at a variety of rashes and use photos to help you identify the difference between them.

-Only a doctor can diagnose your rash, so if you have a rash its crucial you seek medical attention as it may be a sign of an underlying condition.
+Only a doctor can diagnose your rash so if you have one, it’s crucial you seek medical attention as it may be a sign of an underlying condition.
 You can see a doctor about your rash without leaving home by booking an online appointment with PlushCare.
 Our doctors are all graduates from the top 50 U.S. medical schools and are highly trained to treat rashes online.

 97% of conditions are successfully treated on the first visit.

 In order to receive the best treatment, it is recommended that you send your doctor pictures of your rash prior to your appointment so they can make a diagnosis and provide you with a treatment plan.
 This can easily be done via the PlushCare app or even via email after you book your appointment.